 2 Prepare the fennel: Trim the fronds from the fennel (save a handful).
 Cut the bulb in half again through the root.
 Set the pieces cut sides down and slice the fennel as thinly as possible.

-3 Pack the shrimp into a jar: In a 1-quart canning jar or crock, layer the shrimp, remaining lemon slices, remaining red onion, sliced fennel and a few fennel fronds, thyme sprigs, garlic, capers, and mustard seed.
+3 Pack the shrimp into a jar: In a 1-quart canning jar or crock, layer the cooked shrimp, remaining lemon slices, remaining red onion, sliced fennel and a few fennel fronds, thyme sprigs, garlic, capers, and mustard seed.
+(Discard the cooking liquid.)

 4 Pour in the vinegar and oil.
 Combine the vinegar and oil in a measuring cup; it's fine if they separate.
 Pour the vinegar and oil into the jar to cover the shrimp.
 If the liquid doesn’t quite cover the shrimp, add more olive oil.